SebastianLoewe/Frontend_Dev/README.md

 # Frontend_Dev
-# This is the respository for a online introductory class to P5.js at the Berlin-based Mediadesign Hochschule.
+# This is the repository for a online introductory class to P5.js at the Berlin-based Mediadesign Hochschule.